carpentries/instructor-training/episodes/21-carpentries.md

 You may use them whenever and however you want, provided you cite the original source.

-### Using the Names
+### Using the Names and Logos

-The names "Software Carpentry" and "Data Carpentry" and their respective logos are all trademarked.
+The names "Software Carpentry", "Data Carpentry" and "Library Carpentry" and their respective logos are all trademarked.
 You may only call a workshop a Software Carpentry or Data Carpentry workshop if: